UW-GAC/anvil-util-workflows/README.md

 --- | ---
 validation_report | An HTML file with validation results tables | A file array with the tables after adding auto-generated columns.
-This output is not generated if no additional columns are specified in the data model. pass_checks | a boolean value where 'true' means the set of tables fulfilled the minimum requirements of the data model (all required tables/columns present)
+This output is not generated if no additional columns are specified in the data model.

 ## data_model_report